gdelataillade/alarm/README.md

 - [Notification actions](https://pub.dev/packages/flutter_local_notifications#notification-actions): stop and snooze
 - Add macOS, Windows, Linux and web support

-Thank you for considering contributing to this package.
+Thank you for considering contributing to this plugin.
 Your help is greatly appreciated!

-❤️ Let me know if you like the package by liking it on [pub.dev](https://pub.dev/packages/alarm) and starring the repo on [Github](https://github.com/gdelataillade/alarm) 🙂
+❤️ Let me know if you like the plugin by liking it on [pub.dev](https://pub.dev/packages/alarm) and starring the repo on [Github](https://github.com/gdelataillade/alarm) 🙂